 I remember one such day, only a few months after his death, Victoria somehow sensed I had received “a grief wave” on her behalf, and from the bottomless pit of her own abysmal devastation, she somehow managed to text me: “Thank you Sister.
 Use Cedar now.
 And Rose.
 Lots of it.”
 Sobbing, I ran a bath with rose oil, tears pouring down my hot cheeks, burning the Cedar in my abalone shell, letting the sacred smoke bathe my heart, her heart, our broken Mother Heart, our ruptured Human Heart searing in its utter loss of control and trust and faith.

-Along these same lines of "sharing the load" of human pain, in the last few months I’ve been meeting an unfamiliar and surprising quality of anxiety.
-This extremely uncomfortable anxiousness has been arising out of the blue in the middle of the day, seemingly unprovoked by anything in particular, and at times it has also woken me in the night, filling my chest with an excruciating sense of looming doom.
-After examining it fully and praying into it deeply, I've come to sense this anxiety is more of a collective emotion than a personal one for me.
+Along these same lines of “sharing the load” of human pain, I’ve come to sense that the anxiety that arises for me in many moments is more of a collective emotion than a personal one for me.
 It seems to be part of the larger emotional body of our current tumultuous times, arising here in my personal chest, so I can simply do my part to feel, to process, one small piece of the whole.
-Have you been feeling it too my friends?
-Have you too been called upon to help meet the pain of these times?

 When this anxiety arises I have to consciously shift to make more room, so it can have my breath and my heart and my presence for as long as it takes to be met.
-In this, the anxiety of our world comes home to love, in some small way, in my personal heart.
-Apparently it takes a human village to meet the losses our humanity is facing in these times.
+In this, the anxiety of our world gets to come home to love, in some small way, in my personal heart.
+It takes a human village to meet the losses our humanity is facing in these times.
 It takes a human village to meet the searing angst of our collective human heart.
-It takes a village, my loves.

 Did you figure out yet that Love especially wants YOU?